lm3nitro/Projects/Honeypot/T-pot.md

 ### Summary:

 Having a host out in the wild that is public facing is very risky.
-T-Pot allows you to be able to detect and analyze numerous threats by simulating  various services and sysemss.
-Having T-Pot can allows you to gain insight and information into the techniques used by actors.
-Having the tactics being used allows us to better proctect ourselves, reduce the impact of an attack, and fine tune our current Security in order to bolster the cybersecurity posture.
-T-pot can also be used to identify weak spots and vulneralbilities.
+T-Pot allows you to be able to detect and analyze numerous threats by simulating various services and systems.
+Having T-Pot also allows you to gain insight and information into the techniques used by actors.
+Having the tactics being used allows us to better protect ourselves, reduce the impact of an attack, and fine tune our current Security to bolster the cybersecurity posture.
+T-pot can also be used to identify weak spots and vulnerabilities.